ffplayout/ffplayout/.dev/pipeline_todo.md

 Implement transport-level output settings separately from existing `muxer_options`.

-- [ ] Define supported options per output transport: RTMP, SRT, UDP, and custom network outputs.
+- [x] Define supported options per output transport: RTMP, SRT, UDP, and custom network outputs.
-- [ ] Merge validated user settings with enforced output timeout settings when the FFmpeg output context is opened.
+- [x] Merge validated user settings with enforced output timeout settings when the FFmpeg output context is opened.
-- [ ] Explicitly decide how secrets such as SRT passphrases are stored and redacted from logs and API responses before exposing them in the UI.
+- [x] Explicitly decide how secrets such as SRT passphrases are stored and redacted from logs and API responses before exposing them in the UI.
-- [ ] Reject irrelevant options for file, HLS, and desktop outputs.
+- [x] Reject irrelevant options for file, HLS, and desktop outputs.

+SRT passphrases and other protocol values intentionally use the same storage and authenticated configuration API representation as the existing advanced option maps: they are stored and returned unchanged.
+Output URLs and option dictionaries must not be written to logs.
+A future masked-secret API can be added as a separate hardening measure without changing the FFmpeg pipeline.

 **Acceptance criteria:** examples such as SRT latency and UDP packet size work;
 unsupported or unsafe settings are rejected without affecting a running output.